Have you ever been browsing a website or reading an article when suddenly BAM! A colossal message takes over your screen.

-Now you know what website overlays are how other websites are using them.
+Now you know what website overlays and how other websites are using them.
 Why are they effective in the first place?
-Here are 10 scientifically backed reasons why.
+Here are 10 scientifically-backed reasons why.

 Imagine an online store; the same principles apply.
 Give users too much choice, and they’ll freeze.
 Known as analysis paralysis, this phenomenon happens in many areas of life, including shopping.
 With too much choice available, the user will freeze and end up never making a decision.
 This means there’s a good chance the user will leave the site meaning no sale for the store owner.